-I have gotten through the first night and today I just stayed in bed my mum and partner got me my medication and icepacks so I didn’t have to move much.
+I have gotten through the first night.
+I just stayed in bed the next day with my mum and my partner getting me my medication and ice packs so I didn’t have to move much.

 Once I had gotten through the first day, I knew that the worse of it was over, I was able to adapt to make myself and start feeling a lot more comfortable.

-I got gloves from the chemist and applied the cream on every time I went to the toilet.
-Having an icepack applied to the area made me feel secure.
+I got gloves from the chemist and applied the cream every time I went to the toilet.
+Having an ice pack applied to the area made me feel secure.

 Today I feel better than I did yesterday, I am still keeping up regular medication.
-Each time I went to the toilet I ensured I had little packs of gloves, cream, new gauze, new sock and a fresh icepack ready, this worked really well.
+Each time I went to the toilet I ensured I had little packs of gloves, cream, new gauze, and a fresh icepack ready.
+This worked really well.

 I am feeling a ‘heavy’ feeling and somewhat pressure, I am sure this is due to the swelling, once I take my pain medication I feel great.